olgadk7/olgadk7.github.io/_posts/2018-01-08-reading-list-1998lecun.markdown

 I start with the 1998 Yann LeCun study as it advances a **deep learning** class that is essentially computers’ vision and hearing, enabling real-life applications such as safe self-driving cars and reading of radiology images.

-In discussing solutions to high-dimensional **pattern recognition**, ie handwritten character or speech, it shows that **automatic** learning machines that operate directly on pixel images are more accurate than **hand-crafted** individually designed feature extraction modules.
+In discussing solutions to high-dimensional **pattern recognition**, ie handwritten character or speech, the paper shows that **automatic** learning machines that operate directly on pixel images are more accurate than **hand-crafted** individually designed feature extraction modules.

 It thus suggested a then-new paradigm of globally trained Graph Transformer Networks, the core of which is a **Convolutional Neural Network**.